Post-adiabatic self-force waveforms: slowly spinning primary and precessing secondary: Introduction

 With a view toward producing fast and accurate models of precessing, asymmetric binaries, post-adiabatic self-force models have emerged as a promising solution to the waveform modelling problem posed by next-generation gravitational wave detectors~\cite{LISAConsortiumWaveformWorkingGroup:2023arg}.
 Although self-force models were initially devised for systems with highly asymmetric masses, such as extreme-mass-ratio inspirals (EMRIs)~\cite{LISA:2022yao}, there is a growing body of evidence for good convergence of the small-mass-ratio expansion used in self-force theory, even for binaries with only moderately asymmetric masses.
 This has been illustrated via comparisons between numerical relativity (NR) and self-force predictions of the binding energy and redshift~\cite{LeTiec:2011dp, Albalat:2022lfz}, periastron advance~\cite{LeTiec:2011bk, LeTiec:2013uey, Ramos-Buades:2022lgf}, gravitational energy flux~\cite{Warburton:2021kwk, Ramos-Buades:2022lgf, Warburton:2024xnr} and the inspiral and waveform~\cite{ vandeMeent:2020xgc, Wardell:2021fyy, Albertini:2022rfe, NavarroAlbalat:2022tvh, Ramos-Buades:2022lgf,Islam:2025tjj}.
 While these studies are limited to a small part of the parameter space, there is certainly cause to be optimistic about the performance of self-force theory in modelling generic binaries.

 The most accurate self-force waveform model, constructed in Ref.~\cite{Wardell:2021fyy}, is based on second-order self-force calculations~\cite{Miller:2020bft,Warburton:2021kwk,Miller:2023ers,Spiers:2023mor,Cunningham:2024dog}, expanding the spacetime metric to second order in the binary's small mass ratio.
 Within a multiscale formulation of the field equations~\cite{Miller:2020bft,Miller:2023ers}, this leads to a ``first post-adiabatic'' (1PA) waveform model, which is the target order of accuracy for modelling EMRIs for LISA~\cite{LISAConsortiumWaveformWorkingGroup:2023arg}.
 However, the waveform model in Ref.~\cite{Wardell:2021fyy}, dubbed 1PAT1, was restricted to nonspinning, quasicircular binaries.
 In this paper, we extend the 1PAT1 model to binaries with a generic (precessing) spinning secondary and a slowly spinning primary, restricting to quasicircular orbits and primary spins that have a small misalignment with the orbital angular momentum.

-This builds on the multiscale framework for spinning binaries with generic spin orientations presented in Ref.~\cite{Mathews:2025nyb} (hereafter `Paper~I').
+This represents a specialized application of the multiscale framework for spinning binaries with generic spin orientations presented in Ref.~\cite{Mathews:2025nyb} (hereafter `Paper~I'), which built on Refs.~\cite{Pound:2021qin,Drummond:2023wqc,Grant:2024ivt,Piovano:2024yks,Witzany:2024ttz,Skoupy:2025nie} (among others).
+As explained in Paper~I and elsewhere, the precessing component of the secondary spin enters the waveform as a second post-adiabatic (2PA) effect, making it subdominant relative to the other spin effects we compute; the inclusion of the \emph{non}precessing components is therefore the main advance in this paper.
+Nevertheless, we include the precession because its modulation of the waveform is distinct from from all the 2PA terms we omit.
+We refer to Paper I for a detailed discussion and a summary of other recent progress toward fully generic binary configurations.

 Through comparisons with NR waveforms, we find that our waveform model is equally accurate for spinning as for nonspinning binaries (assuming sufficiently small primary spin).
 We also show that a re-summed variant, labelled 1PAT1R, significantly increases the phase accuracy of 1PA models at higher values of the primary spin and for binaries with comparable masses.
 This re-summation, which is based on an exact law of general relativity, provides a simple way of extending the coverage of self-force waveform models toward equal-mass systems.